 A third method is to place a soaker hose on the top of the soil, pointing the holes downward.
 Then, cover the hose and the vine with soil or mulch(well decomposed).
 This is simple and quick.

-Sprinkling Cans: I consider the sprinkling can to be the second most important watering tool.
+I consider the sprinkling can to be the second most important watering tool.
 Where soaker hoses are the paint roller, the sprinkling can is the finishing brush.
 Coupled with an underground soaker hose, they do a thorough job, without watering all of the weeds as well.

-Above ground Sprinklers are quick, easy and if left on long enough, they are thorough.
+These sprinklers are quick, easy and if left on long enough, they are thorough.
 But, too many gardeners are unaware of the fact that moisture and humidity lead to plant diseases.
 If you water after work towards evening during hot and muggy summer nights, you are inviting disaster.
 If you must use and above ground sprinkler, do so during the mornings or even afternoon if at all possible.

 Importantly, use a sprinkler that delivers a soft spray.
 Pumpkin leaves can be broken and damaged by a strong steam of water.

-Garden hose, hand held is a common suburban watering method.
+This is also is a common suburban watering method.
 It applies the water, but otherwise has no advantage.
 In addition to the risks with above ground sprinklers, it take more time to stand there and water the plants.
 Many users may be impatient and not water long enough.
 In addition, the stronger, more direct flow can result in broken or damaged leaves.

-Irrigation Ditches are also effective in providing water to the plants.
+Irrigation ditches are also effective in providing water to the plants.
 They have the advantage of minimizing water on the leaves and can be applied day and night.
 Their biggest disadvantages is that lots of the water goes to places other than the desired plants’ roots and a lot of water is consumed.
 In addition, you need to dig the ditch.
 This is generally used for commercial applications and not practical for small home garden use.